lmesi/pincereact/README.md

 Runs the app in the development mode.

+### `npm run build`

+Build the project with cordova plugins

 ### `cordova run platform`

-Runs the app with Cordova plugins with selected platform
+Runs the app with the selected platform